nicnosis/iu-courses/j360/web-syllabus.md

  * Gain a demonstrable command of front-end web languages
  * Learn to adapt to a constantly-changing medium

+## Structure
+This course is divided into __four units__, each about 3-4 weeks in length.

+### Unit One: HTML
+Unit One tackles the basics of web design and HTML, which is used to create the structural elements and content of a website.
+Class time will be spent familiarizing yourself with your text editor, analyzing websites, and learning fundamental web design concepts.

+### Unit Two: CSS
+Unit Two focuses on CSS, which is used to control the style and appearance of HTML elements.
+You will learn how to import, create, and work with stylesheets.
+This unit will give you more creative control over how your sites look and feel

+### Unit Three: Design and Usability
+Unit Three focuses on creating pleasant experiences for users on your website.
+Terms like __usability__ and __user experience__ will become familiar as you learn how to make compelling and exciting experiences for your users.

+During Unit Three, you will begin to plan and layout your final project.

+### Unit Four: Final Project
+During this unit, there will be less lecturing and more hands-on work for your websites.
+Your instructor will give more individual instruction at this point as each person's website will differ.
+Your efforts will go into coding and designing your final website.
+This is also a great opportunity to learn and discuss any new web technologies that were not presented earlier in the course.

 ## Work
 ### Use of Class Time
 This class is project-driven, and demands consistent effort inside and outside of the classroom.
 Classes are intended to be variable and may feature lectures, tutorials, in-class exercises, discussions and lab time.
 An effort is made to create a more interactive and less passive experience for students.